Morthy/sunhaven-mods/CustomItems/docs/CustomItems.md

 ## Creating a base item

 Items are added by creating a JSON definition file and providing a .png image.
-Both files should be named using the item ID you've chosen.
-As an example:

-* 61000.json
-* 61000.png
+The .json file can be named however you wish.
+By default, plugin will take the item ID of the item you're creating, and load a .png image with that name from the same folder.

+E.g. If you are creating an item ID 61000, it will try load 61000.png

+Alternatively, you can add an "image" key to your .json file and provide a custom image name which will be loaded.

+The mod will load:

-Any .json file in the CustomItems folder will be considered, but I recommend creating all items for your mod in your own folder within CustomItems.
-Your directory structure could look like this:
+* Any .json file in the CustomItems folder or folders within.
+* Any .item.json file in the Plugins folder or folders within.

+This means you can either create your items in for example plugins/CustomItems/MyModName and call them xyz.json *or* create them in Plugins/MyModName and call them xyz.item.json.

 ```
 plugins/CustomItems/